 Oregon does not use the word ‘visitation’ when it describes the time a parent has with their child, but rather ‘parenting time’.
-This is more respectful to both parents roles in the child’s life as parents.
-Oregon Judge’s take an inclusive approach to parenting and believe frequent contact between both parents and minor children is essential to adequate child development.
-However, when there are safety concerns about a parent, there are solutions to address those concerns but it is important to approach sincere safety concerns with adequate evidence and solutions.
+This is more respectful to both parents’ roles in the child’s life as parents.
+Oregon judges take an inclusive approach to parenting and believe frequent contact between minor children and both parents is essential to adequate child development.
+When there are safety concerns about a parent, the Oregon law provides solutions for that problem.

 Oregon does still use the word ‘custody’ to describe a parent’s right to make decisions for a child.
-If one parent has sole custody, then that custodial parents can make major decisions about medical, education, religion or other major decisions even if the other parent disagrees.
-If the parents share joint custody, then both parents must agree on major decisions, but a court won’t order ‘joint custody’, unless both parties agree to share this function.
-What is important to remember, is that ‘custody’ has little to do with how much ‘parenting time’ a parent has.
-Moreover, ‘custody’ of one parent, does not mean the non-custodial parent does not have substantial parental rights to be involved in a variety of ways including involving education, medical, religion, nor does it eliminate a non-custodial parent’s right to make emergency decisions.
+If one parent has sole custody, then that custodial parent can make major decisions about medical, education, religion or other major decisions even if the other parent disagrees.
+If the parents share joint custody, then both parents must agree on major decisions, but a court won’t order ‘joint custody’ unless both parties agree to share this function.
+What is important to remember is that ‘custody’ has little to do with how much ‘parenting time’ a parent has.
+Moreover, one parent having sole custody does not mean the other parent does not have substantial rights to be involved in a variety of ways including the children’s education, medical treatment, religion, nor does it eliminate a non-custodial parent’s right to make emergency decisions.

 Third Party Custody and Parenting Rights

 There can be a big difference between a biological father or mother and a ‘parent’.
 Oregon law acknowledges that there are ‘psychological parents’ that may not have biological ties.
-Oregon Judge’s often support a child’s psychological need to remain in frequent contact with their psychological parent, and/or ‘parent-like’ relationships regardless of biology.
+Oregon judges often support a child’s psychological need to remain in frequent contact with their psychological parent, and/or ‘parent-like’ relationships regardless of biology.
 Oregon has even granted a right called ‘Third- Party Custody” to non-biological psychological parents who have been doing the lion’s share of raising a child, and for a substantial period of time.
-Also Oregon under certain circumstances allows ‘parenting time’ to persons who have created a familial relationship with a minor child, such as a step-parent.
+Under certain circumstances, Oregon also allows ‘parenting time’ to persons who have created a familial relationship with a minor child, such as a step-parent.
 You should consult with an attorney to see if your circumstances qualify as there are many important factors that would need to be present.